How to get make sure you never lose your wedding photos…

 Easily lost, stolen or broken; your mobile phone is a terrible place to keep your precious photos.

-Fortunately, smartphones are generally always connected to the internet somehow.
+Fortunately, smartphones are usually always connected to the internet.

 There are plenty of services available, including the previously mentioned Google Photos, which instantly upload every photo you take the moment after you take it.

 What this means is that if you are taking photos on a trip and then lose your phone, you will still have all the photos up to the point where you lost it.